 To apply for Special Needs Theory Test – if extra time is needed, if a one to one reader/recorder is needed or if an OLM test is required – the easiest way is to email your details to “DVSA/Pearson Vue Customer Care Team” (name, address, contact phone no, and driver number – from licence) and request a Special Needs Test.
 Attach proof of the Special Needs – a letter from School / College (stating what Special Needs provision was made when taking tests/exams) or from GP (detailing the medical condition and Special Needs requirements) on headed paper should be sufficient.

-Agreement has also been reached with the British Dyslexia Association to accept the report from the on-line screening test “Spot Your Potential” as proof of Special Needs – this would be suitable for those out of education or those who have not been formally diagnosed.
+DVSA have confirmed that they will also accept the Dyslexia+ Profiler (from Do-IT Solutions), available through the British Dyslexia Association website (https://www.bdadyslexia.org.uk/screening), as proof of Special Needs – this would be suitable for those out of education or those who have not been formally diagnosed.
+(Agreement confirmed by DVSA – 24.05.2019).

 For OLM tests evidence of severe difficulties in language comprehension will be required.
 This evidence would normally state that OLM has been required when taking exams at school or college and would take the form of a statement of educational needs from an educational professional or a report showing comprehension scores (which would need to equate to below 8 years of age) to warrant the service.
 For those out of formal education a report from any educational establishment attended or from a medical professional explaining the severe difficulties in language comprehension will be considered.